 The key to their flavorful success is all about the ingredients.
 Each uses taste-tested ingredients that are typically hard to find stateside— importing high-quality ingredients directly from Asia.
 That, and the notable chefs that help craft the goods hailing from famed New York City restaurants Fish Cheeks, Jeepney, Málà Project, Bessou, and Madame Vo.

-Omsom turned a stay-at-home ordeal into a cooking adventure that changed the quarantine kitchen game for the better.
+Omsom demystifies the plethora of Asian sauces and the nuance it takes to create them all in a small handy packet.
 It's a tall order for ready-to-cook-with sauces to encompass a continent of cookery, but it's clearly a task that holds a special place in the Pham sisters' hearts (and stomachs).

 We chatted with co-owner Kim Pham to learn more about Omsom, how it started, and what the future holds.